The discrete flow category: structure and computation: Simplicial collapse on simplicial sets

 \begin{definition} Let $X$ be a simplicial complex and let $\tau$ and $\sigma$ be simplices in $X$ such that \begin{enumerate} \item $\tau \subsetneq \sigma$, and \item all cofaces of $\tau$ are faces of $\sigma$. \end{enumerate} Then $\tau$ is called a \emph{free face} and $\{\tau, \sigma\}$ is a \emph{free pair}. \end{definition}

 Recall that in our old definition of free pairs, removing a free pair of $X$ from a simplicial complex constitutes an elementary collapse.
 Recall that we write $X \searrow Y$ if $Y$ can be reached through a series of elementary collapses on $X$.
-The following theorem justifies our generalization of the definition of free pairs.
+The following theorem justifies our generalization of the definition of free pairs. \footnote{ Note that these collapses fit into the framework of \emph{generalized Morse theory} (see, e.g., \cite{Bauer_2016}).}

 \begin{theorem}{{\cite[Proposition 9.18]{OrganizedCollapse}}} Let $X$ be a simplicial complex and let $\{\tau, \sigma\}$ be a free pair according to \autoref{def:free_pair}.
 Let $Y \setminus [\tau, \sigma]$ be the simplicial complex where all simplices $\gamma$ satisfying $\tau \subseteq \gamma \subseteq \sigma$ have been removed from $X$.
 Then $Y$ is a simplicial complex, and $X \searrow Y$. \end{theorem}